LibraryCarpentry/lc-marcedit/learners/setup.md

 #### Determining if your system is 32 or 64-bit

 - MacOS: Select the About This Mac option in the Apple menu.
 On the About This Mac window, click the Systems Report below the information in the Overview.
 Click on Hardware.
-In the Hardware Overview in the top left column, you will see the processor name to determine if it's a 32-bit or 64-bit CPU.
+In the Hardware Overview in the top left column, you will see the processor name to determine if it is a 32-bit or 64-bit CPU.
 - Windows: In the Start menu, type in About to get About Your PC.
-In Device Specifications, the system type will tell you if it's a 32 or 64-bit CPU.
+In Device Specifications, the system type will tell you if it is a 32 or 64-bit CPU.

 ### Installing MarcEdit On Windows - [Video](https://www.youtube.com/watch?v=FX0r7jIxeN4)